‘Round 6’ seeks to make history at the Emmy Awards

-Korean series “Round 6” will face fierce competition at Monday’s Emmy Awards, where it has the opportunity to make history and take home the trophy for Outstanding Drama Series.
+the korean series “Round 6” will face fierce competition at the Emmy Awards this Monday (12), where they have the opportunity to make history and take the trophy for Outstanding Drama Series.

-But the Netflix phenomenon will have to surpass the award-winning “Succession”, which follows a powerful family whose members conspire with each other and leads the competition with 25 nominations.
+But the phenomenon of Netflix will have to overcome the already award-winning “Succession”, which follows a powerful family whose members conspire with each other and who leads the competition with 25 nominations.

 “This HBO giant is very difficult to face,” said Pete Hammond, a columnist for Deadline.